Mittelschule

-Mittelschule is a German term literally translating to "Middle School" (i.e. a level "intermediate" between elementary and higher education).
+Mittelschule (/de/) is a German term literally translating to "Middle School" (i.e. a level "intermediate" between elementary and higher education).
 It is used in various senses in the education systems of the various parts of German-speaking Europe, not necessarily equivalent the English term middle school (which is itself used in various meanings in various parts of the English-speaking world).